csatuic/cs361-website/docs/labs/lab12.md

 ## Introduction to Wireshark
 [Wireshark](https://www.wireshark.org/docs/wsug_html_chunked/ChapterIntroduction.html) is a open-source network protocol analyzer.
 It is extremely useful in debugging network traffic.
-Wireshark consists of two parts: one is a packet capture engine powered by tcpdump, and the other is a powerful and expressive packet parsing capability that understands hundreds of different network protocols.
-[Download](https://www.wireshark.org/#download) and install the wireshark.
+Wireshark consists of two parts: one is a packet capture engine powered by `tcpdump`, and the other is a powerful and expressive packet parsing capability that understands hundreds of different network protocols.
+[Download](https://www.wireshark.org/#download) and install Wireshark.

 ## TCP Packets Analysis in Wireshark